 Then she starts her work.

 The act of gorging on the captive larva reduces its immune system.
 From this point, the larva is highly vulnerable to many diseases and viruses.
-Without Varroa, the larva might normally be quite able to cope with these issues, with her strong immune system.
-But the Varroa bite greatly reduces her ability to do so.
+Without Varroa, the larva might normally cope with these issues, with her strong immune system.
+But the Varroa bite reduces her ability to do so.